lsulibraries/islandora_content_stats/README.md

 The last run queries can be found at example.com/data

 Data can be downloaded as a csv, with any filters applied to the gui applied to the download.
+If running from a local server you must add your port name in /includes/utilities.inc in the map_collection() function

 The last run queries can be found at example.com/data or localhost:8000/data (depending on your setup) The queries can be filtered with the drop-downs found here, by collection, and content model.
 (Must press "Filter" button to apply)